Healthy Homes Assessment Whakatu

 Draught Stopping Whakatu

-If you are able to feel external air coming in or the sound of a clear draught emanating out of a hole or gap, then it is most likely a gap or hole that requirements sealing in any way.
-Large gaps and cracks should be permanently stopped.
-Any gaps greater than 3mm that let air into or out of your house need sealing.
-In the case of an open fireplace is not in use, it can create draughts.
-This must be sealed from.
-Landlords and property managers are accountable for ensuring that draughts from the fireplace are removed whenever possible.
+If you are able to feel external air entering or the sound of a clear draught emanating from a hole or gap and you are able to feel it, it is likely to be a gap or hole which needs sealing in any way.
+Large gaps and cracks should be fixed permanently.
+Any gaps greater than 3mm that let air in or out into your house require sealing.
+For instance, if an open fireplace isn’t in use it could cause draughts, and should be blocked off.
+Property managers and landlords are accountable for ensuring that draughts from the fireplace are removed as far as imaginable.

-You don’t require to block gaps or holes that are part of the construction.
-For instance, small gaps around doors and windows could be required to allow for movement within the building when the house warms and cools so that they are able to be shut and opened, rather than sticking.
-We will inspect all doors and windows as part of our Healthy Homes assessment of your rental property.
+There is no need to block holes or gaps in the building.
+For instance, small gaps around doors and windows could be required to allow for movement of the building as the household warms and cools so that they are able to be closed and opened rather than being stuck.
+We will test every window and door in your Healthy Homes assessment of your rental property.

 draught stopping building inspections